brwnhash/sequence_learner/README.md

         [{'match': 240, 'score': 0.8}, {'match': 241, 'score': 0.2}],
         [{'match': 270, 'score': 0.8}, {'match': 269, 'score': 0.2}]

-    initial values are starting reference values after which next possible values must be predicted . for table of 30 ,we have given 30,60,90 as start values .As learner has learnt multipication tables. next values are  120,150,180,210,240,270  . output also shows for every iteration other possible match like in first row 121 is other match along with 120 .That is because we had settings where we allow nearby numbers to have overlapping bits .Idea of overlapping bits is similar to word embeddings.
+    initial values are starting reference values after which next possible values will be predicted . for table of 30 ,we have given 30,60,90 as start values .As learner has learnt multipication tables. next values should be  120,150,180,210,240,270  . output also shows for every iteration other possible match like in first row 121 is other match along with 120 .That is because we had settings where we allow nearby numbers to have overlapping bits .Idea of overlapping bits is similar to word embeddings.